gsharemedia/shoptinfoil/README.md

-### Ultimate server by carcaschoi
+### Ultimate server by HDMax2013
-一 One of the parts of [ShallowSea AIO Package](https://github.com/carcaschoi/ShallowSea) Project
+一 One of the parts of [HDMax Shop AIO Package](https://github.com/gsharemedia/shoptinfoil) Project
 ### Introduction & Features
 ** just to clarify, IT IS NOT A TINFOIL SHOP WHICH CONTAINS GAMES COPY.
 * Ultimate server redirects to other alternative shops automatically, so you don't need to add shop manually if the shop links are updated.